liquity/bold/README.md

 In Liquity v1, this issue was largely mitigated by the 0.5% minimum redemption fee which matched Chainlink’s ETH-USD oracle update threshold of 0.5%.

-In v2, some oracles used for LSTs have larger update thresholds - e.g. Chainlink’s RETH-ETH, at 2%.

 However, we don’t expect oracle frontrunning to be a significant issue since these LST-ETH feeds are historically not volatile and rarely deviate by significant amounts: they usually update based on the heartbeat (mininum update frequency) rather than the threshold.